1afa/sambadav/README.md

 tar xvf /path/to/sambadav-0.2.1.tar.gz
 ```

-If you look inside the unpacked tarball, you will see three toplevel directories:
+If you look inside the unpacked tarball, you will see two toplevel directories:

 - `img/` contains the SVG files for the file and directory icons, and the
   Makefile to generate the PNGs;